 Q: Are international students eligible for financial aid?

-While international students are generally not eligible for federal loan money from the United States government, they are eligible for internal institutional funds (such as assistantships, fellowships and scholarships) and for support drawn from federal and other research grants.
+International students are eligible for internal institutional funds (such as assistantships, fellowships and scholarships) and for support drawn from federal and other research grants; however international students are generally not eligible for federal loan money from the United States government

-For further information and resources on available funding for international students, please visit the Student Financial Services website.
+For further information and resources on available funding for international students, please visit the Financial Aid for International Students page.

 Q: How do I secure a student visa for study in the United States?
 What should I do if I have a visa already?

-Information on applying for a visa will be sent to international applicants after they have been admitted to their desired program.
-They will receive an International Student Visa Status Questionnaire Form to complete and return to the Office of International Programs (OIP).
+Information on applying for a visa will be sent to you after you have been admitted to your desired program.
+You will receive an International Student Visa Status Questionnaire Form to complete and return to the Office of Global Services (OGS, formerly OIP).
 This form will explain the types of documentation required to show proof of funding for study at Georgetown.